gmalen/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests are in topological combinatorics, combinatorial and stochastic topology, topological data analysis, and using the names of primary areas of research as adjectives to describe more specific areas of research.
+bio: My research interests are in topological combinatorics, combinatorial and stochastic topology, topological data analysis, and combining the names of primary areas of research to describe more specific areas of research.

 interests:
+- Random Cell Complexes
 - Graph Theory
-- Random Cell Complexes
+- Topological Data Analysis
 - Polyforms
-- TDA

 education:
   courses: